Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-02-24-Linux_Compile.md

 $ cd linux-4.8   OR   cd /usr/src/linux-4.8/

 // the below is option // this command erase the file of .config file on linux-4.8
-// so unless it's first time.
-I don't recommand this command. make mrproper
+// so unless it is first time.
+I do not recommand this command. make mrproper

 $ make mrproper